cshum/imagor/README.md

         VIPS disable blur operations for vips processor -vips-disable-filters string
-        VIPS disable filters by csv e.g. blur,watermark,rgb -vips-load-from-file
+        VIPS disable filters by csv e.g. blur,watermark,rgb -vips-max-cache-files int
-        VIPS to load from file when file loader is used.
-By default load from buffer, which is faster but consumes more memory
-  -vips-max-cache-files int
         VIPS max cache files
   -vips-max-cache-mem int